TillF/SDI-logger/README.md

 # SDI-logger
-Arduino-based data logger for logging SDI-12 (and other) sensor data to SD-card with RTC-time stamp. [ÁLog](https://github.com/NorthernWidget/ALog) may be a more advance alternative you could also check out.
+Arduino-based data logger for logging SDI-12 (and other) sensor data to SD-card with RTC-time stamp.
+[ALog](https://github.com/NorthernWidget/ALog) may be a more advanced alternative you could also check out.

 Contents: